-DRT in the course of the past few decades (van der Sandt 1992), (Kamp & Roßdeutscher 1994), (Geurts 1999), (Roßdeutscher 2000), (Kamp 2003), (Kamp & Roßdeutscher 2010), (Genabith, Kamp & Reyle 2010), (Kamp & Reyle 2010).
-For a wide variety of sentences DRSs can now be built systematically (and even generated automatically from NL text by machine, see e.g. (Kamp & Reyle 1993), (Blackburn & Bos 2009).
+It is not easy to develop a theory of natural language interpretation that turns linguistic input directly into suitable representations at CLP level.
+We have therefore been experimenting with an indirect method, in which natural language inputs are first converted into Discourse Representation Structures; in a second step these DRSs are then converted into CLP level representations (Hamm et al., 2006).
+This two-stage procedure has several advantages.
+A first practical advantage is the considerable coverage of natural language constructions that has been accumulated within DRT in the course of the past few decades (van der Sandt, 1992; Kamp and Roßdeutscher, 1994; Geurts, 1999; Roßdeutscher, 2000; Kamp, 2003; Kamp and Roßdeutscher, 2010; Genabith et al., 2010; Kamp and Reyle, 2010).
+For a wide variety of sentences DRSs can now be built systematically (and even generated automatically from NL text by machine, see e.g. Kamp and Reyle (1993), Blackburn and Bos (2009).
 Furthermore, converting DRSs into CLPs is a more streamlined and therefore simpler procedure than going from natural language to CLPs directly.
 But there is also a second advantage.
 As things stand, DRT has little to say on the topic of defeasible inference.
 But all DRS formalisms come equipped with model theories and thus with model-theoretic notions of valid inference.
-Moreover, first order fragments of DRS-languages (as in (Kamp & Reyle 1993), Chs.
+Moreover, first order fragments of DRS-languages (as in Kamp and Reyle, 1993, Chs.
 1,2) can be straightforwardly translated into first order predicate logic, and so can take advantage of the theorem provers for first order logic that are currently on the market2.
 These classical inference relations and their implementations fall short of giving us a credible account of human reasoning.
 But even so they cover a substantial part of the inferences that human beings are able to draw, and often do draw.